dasher-project/.github/profile/readme.md

 Welcome to the Dasher project code repositories currently maintained by the [Ace Centre](https://acecentre.org.uk/) charity.

-Dasher is an alternative text entry system that may replace an on-screen keyboard or as an Alternative & Augmentative Communication tool.
-For information on Dasher and the latest Dasher apps see its
-[home page on the Dasher Website](https://dasher.acecentre.net/).
+Dasher is an alternative text entry system that may replace an on-screen keyboard or be used as an Alternative and Augmentative Communication tool.
+For information on Dasher and the latest Dasher apps see its [home page on the Dasher Website](https://dasher.acecentre.net/).

 -   Dasher Version 5